nehaljwani/team.exiv2.org/book/IMaEA.md

 ```

-I intend to re-write the bash tests in python.
-This will be done because running bash scripts on windows is painful for most windows users.
+The bash tests have been rewritten in python.
+This was done because running bash scripts on windows is painful for most Visual Studio users.
+The following script is a prototype in the project proposal to replace the bash scripts.
+The implementation in tests/bash_tests/utils.py is considerably more complex as it has to emulate several system utilities including diff, md5sum, grep, xmllint and others.
+I am very grateful to Leo for the hard work he performed to port bash_tests to python.
+Thank You, Leo.

+The decision to convert bash scripts such as icc_test.sh to python was taken to achieve the following goals:

+1. Cross Platform.
+2. Simpler design than tests/system_tests.py.
+3. Can be introduced as time permits.
+4. No documentation changes!
+5. We know the test is identical because we do not touch data/test.out.
+6. Eliminate line-ending issues.
+7. Eliminate diff, dos2unix, tr, pipes and other unix hackery.
+8. Binary output support.

+The project proposal is:  https://github.com/Exiv2/exiv2/issues/1215

+Here's the prototype in the proposal:

 ```python
 #!/usr/bin/env python3